eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 12. Close the "Launch Engine" and "Compile" windows.

-**TrenchBroom is now setup for making maps for Quake 2 Remastered.
+**TrenchBroom is now set up for making maps for Quake 2 Remastered.
 Congratulations!**

 ## FAQ <a name = "faq"></a>
 - How can I enable dark mode?